Robert Rinder: Legal

-Rinder was called to the bar in 2001 after graduating from the University of Manchester, starting his pupillage at 2 Paper Buildings.
+Rinder was called to the bar in 2001, starting his pupillage at 2 Paper Buildings.
 He then became a tenant at 2 Hare Court.
 He went on to specialise in cases involving international fraud, money laundering and other forms of financial crime.
-He was involved in prosecutions following the murders of Leticia Shakespeare and Charlene Ellis in January 2003, and the defence of British servicemen on charges of manslaughter after the deaths of detainees in Iraq.
-Since 2010, he has been involved in the investigation and prosecution of alleged bribery, corruption, and fraud in the British Overseas Territory of the Turks and Caicos Islands.
+He was involved in prosecutions following the murders of Leticia Shakespeare and Charlene Ellis in January 2003, who were shot in a drive-by shooting, and the defence of British servicemen on charges of manslaughter after the deaths of detainees in Iraq.
+Since 2010, he has been involved in the investigation and prosecution of alleged bribery, corruption, and fraud in the British Overseas Territory of the Turks and Caicos Islands in the Caribbean.